China targets cement, batteries, metals in anti-pollution push

 It has promised to get tough with under-regulated industries such as cement, iron and steel and coal but the central government has traditionally struggled to impose its will on powerful industrial sectors and local governments.

-According to a notice issued by the Ministry of Environmental Protection (www.mep.gov.cn), China produced 2.21 billion tons of cement in 2012, 56 percent of the global total.
-Beijing aims to close around 370 million tons of outdated capacity by 2015.
+According to a notice issued by the Ministry of Environmental Protection (www.mep.gov.cn), China produced 2.21 billion tonnes of cement in 2012, 56 percent of the global total.
+Beijing aims to close around 370 million tonnes of outdated capacity by 2015.

 The notice said the sector alone is responsible for 15-20 percent of China's total particulate matter (PM) emissions, a major cause of hazardous smog, as well as 8-10 percent of nitrogen oxide and 3-4 percent of sulphur dioxide, components of acid rain.